FuelLabs/fuels-ts/README.md

   typegen [options]  generate typescript from contract abi json files help [command]     display help for command
 ```

-# Quickstart

-We recommend starting with the [Quickstart](https://fuellabs.github.io/fuel-docs/master/quickstart/developer-quickstart.html) to speed-up and build your first DApp using Fuel.

-Check also these other [example projects](https://github.com/FuelLabs/sway-applications).

 # The Fuel Ecosystem